Everything needs to know about VPNs!

-Although your ISP can not see your traffic and what you are up to, your VPN provider can and can track every move you make.
-This ability to track your traffic is mostly used for troubleshooting and customer support issues, etc. However, you should look for a ‘no-logs’ provider when looking for a VPN service, as these put in the most effort to protect their user’s privacy and not track you in real-time.
+Although your ISP can not see your traffic and what you are up to, your VPN provider can and will track every move you make.
+This ability to track your traffic is mostly used for troubleshooting and customer support issues.
+However, you should look for a ‘no-logs’ provider when looking for a VPN service, as these put in the most effort to protect their user's privacy and not track you in real-time.

 Log keeping breaches privacy!

 Many VPN providers will keep logs on what goes on in their network and will keep track of what their users search.
 This is especially bad where the VPN service is based in a country with censorship and surveillance laws that require companies to hand over any data the Government requests, which will, in turn, breach your privacy.
 Find a service with a ‘no-logs’ policy so you know they won’t have anything to hand over if push comes to shove.
 No logs companies also have more trust.

 You are not entirely untraceable by websites, and your IP address can be found.

 Most websites track traffic using a range of software and analytics including cookies which VPNs cannot deal with.
 Also, some provider’s networks experience IP leaks (as a result of poor encryption) and result in your IP address being exposed with particular searches.

 VPN networks are going to slow down your connection as your computer is going to be encrypting and then decrypting data at fast paces, and this can have a hit on your speeds.
 However, with modern technology, you should only experience a 10% reduction, and the closer the server is to your geographical location, the faster the speeds will be.
 Note that some providers are better than others.

 What Should Consider When Looking for a VPN?